-Email lists aren’t just for appointment reminders anymore.
-Sending timely, engaging content directly to the inbox of current and prospective patients is part of a modern healthcare email marketing strategy—and an effective way to build a pipeline of candidates for priority service lines.
+Email isn’t just for appointment reminders anymore.
+Delivering timely, engaging content to current and prospective patients is part of a modern healthcare email marketing strategy—and an effective way to build a pipeline for priority service lines.

-Below, we’ve included the most frequently asked questions about email marketing in healthcare.
+Below, we’ve addressed the most frequently asked questions about healthcare email marketing..
 Here are best practices for leveraging this highly effective channel— generating $42:1 ROI on average—to engage consumers along the healthcare journey.

 Email marketing is emerging as a leading driver of consumer and physician engagement for hospitals and other healthcare organizations.
 This is illustrated by our 2020 State of Healthcare Content Marketing study, which found that email is the No. 1 tactic to engage physicians and No. 2 tactic for generating service line leads.
 With more than 3 in 4 healthcare marketers surveyed using email, the key is avoiding generic messages.
 This is especially true for messages related to COVID-19.
 Instead, engage consumers in a personalized way by delivering timely, relevant information based on demographics along with self-selected or modeled interest categories.

-How do I create a patient journey with email marketing?
+How do I create a consumer journey with healthcare email marketing?

 Here are a few proven tips to effectively leverage email to meet patients and prospects where they are and guide the healthcare experience.

 Map the email cadence and content around the target consumer.
-Focus on educating rather than “selling” directly through email.
 Take a long-term approach to guiding patients on their healthcare journey rather than constant promotion through smart journeys and leveraging opt-out logic to remove consumers who’ve converted, or who aren’t engaged, from the email strategy.
 Along with creating a negative impression of your brand, too much email can “burn your list” and impact deliverability.

 Subject lines should be clear, succinct and attention-grabbing.
 A/B testing for subject lines and content should be used whenever starting a new email campaign.
 This compiles performance data, allowing marketers to plan future emails accordingly.